What is a Duplex?

 2. Tenant Proximity = Potential Conflicts

-• Shared walls mean noise complaints, parking disputes, or personality clashes between tenants.
+• Shared walls mean noise complaints, parking disputes, or personality clashes between tenants due to close proximity.

 • Mitigation: Screen tenants rigorously and include clear noise/parking rules in leases.